XxAcielxX/arch-plasma-install/README.md

 ## For UEFI System

 ### Disk Partitioning (UEFI)
-We are going to make two partitions on our HDD, `1.
-EFI BOOT & 2.
-ROOT` using `gdisk`.
+We are going to make two partitions on our HDD, `EFI BOOT & ROOT` using `gdisk`.
+- If you have a brand new HDD or no partition table is found, then create GPT Partition Table by pressing `g`.
 ```
 gdisk /dev/[disk name]
 ```
 - [disk name] = device to partition, find yours by running `lsblk` and replace in all the below instances.
-- If you have a brand new HDD then create GPT Partition Table by pressing `g`.
 - We will be using one partition for our `/`, `/boot` & `/home`.

 ```
 n = New Partition
-1 = 1st Partition
+simply press enter = 1st Partition
+simply press enter = As First Sector
-+512M = BOOT Partition Size
++512M = As Last sector (BOOT Partition Size)
 ef00 = EFI Partition Type

 n = New Partition again
-2 = 2nd Partition
+simply press enter = 2nd Partition
+simply press enter = As First Sector
-simply press enter = ROOT Partition Size (using the remaining space left)
+simply press enter = As Last sector [ROOT Partition Size (using the remaining disk space left)]
 8300 or simply press enter = EXT4 ROOT Partition Type

 w = write & exit
 ```
 ### Format Partitions (UEFI)